cambridge-ceu/csd3/applications/pyOpenMS.md

 229277625         227132784   1%                            3 files
 ```

 is approppriate on CSD3.
-Our first attempt the proceeds with
+Our first attempt then proceeded with

 ```bash
 module load python/3.7